CosmicPv/airreps/docs/version-info/airpods-pro-2.md

 - The battery has been updated, but without any increase in capacity.
 - The device now supports connection to up to three devices simultaneously.
 - Adaptive ANC functionality has been improved, but the performance gain is marginal, estimated at only a 5% improvement over Version 5.2.
+- ANC capability has shifted from 33.6dB and 39dB peak to 36-38dB and 43-42dB peak (statistically), testing is still in progess so we cannot say for sure if the improvement is really that big in practice.
+- Conversation Awareness has also been improved, but the performance gain is also marginal, making the v5.3 and 5.2 still sub-par in the category of adaptive audio & therefore conversation awareness.

 **Please note** that the following models are **discontinued**: